Henryk Sadura/Tetra Images/Getty images

 Solar incentives and rebates in Wisconsin

-Solar panels come with a high price tag, but Wisconsin solar incentives and tax credits make solar panels more affordable.
+Solar panels come with a high price tag, but Wisconsin solar incentives and tax credits can help make the purchase more affordable.

 Every solar panel installation is unique, but most setups share a few specific components.
 These include:

-- Solar panels: These are an essential part of your solar system to capture sunlight.
-Solar cells within the panels take the sunlight and convert it into electricity.
-Solar panels for your roof can be monocrystalline, polycrystalline, or thin-film.
-Learn more about the best solar panels in 2023 here.
+- Solar panels: Solar panels are an essential part of your solar system, capturing sunlight to power your home.
+Solar cells within the panels convert the sunlight into electricity.
+Solar panels can be monocrystalline, polycrystalline, or thin-film.

 - Inverter: A solar panel inverter converts direct current (DC) power from your system into alternating current (AC) power to run your home’s appliances and outlets.